MattThomas9/Tax-Fire/README.md

 Lastly, `tp.inp` itself shall be located in the main directory, or in this case, `tax_planner\`.

+If using PyCharm, once the files and Case Folder are set up appropriately, and after the virtual environment and the Python Interpreter (see [Prerequisites](#prerequisites)) have been appropriately added, in order to run, the user should:

+`right click tpmain.py > Run 'tpmain'`

-If using PyCharm IDE, and with the directories and case folders setup in this way, the user simply pushes the green play button to run the case.
+(this will add a `tpmain` configuration to the top tool bar where the user can simply click the green "play" button to continue running his/her case).

 ## Input